talaugust/CS598LFall2024/assignments.md

 - Proposing a complete research study or system design.
 For example, coming up with either a quantitative study to answer clearly-defined research questions or building a new system, chrome plugin, or ML framework to solve some current challenge.
 You’re free to choose your favorite methods that are appropriate to answering your research questions as long as you justify your methods.
 - For a data project: a plan for how you're going to collect data and drawbacks to your approach.
 - For a design project: the feasibility of your system design and how you would address any challenges that may arise.
-- Timeline for the proposed project, clearly identifying next steps and possible roadblocks or risks.
+- Timeline for the proposed project, clearly identifying next steps and possible roadblocks or risks.  -->

 ## Project proposal report

-We will be using the [CHI paper format](https://chi2024.acm.org/submission-guides/chi-publication-formats/) for the project proposal and final report.
+We will be using the [CHI paper format](https://chi2024.acm.org/submission-guides/chi-publication-formats/) for both the project proposal and final report.
 Your project proposal report will be a first draft of your final paper that you will continue to fill in over the course of the semester.
 The project proposal report should reflect what you presented in the proposal presentation.
 It should include an introduction, related work, proposed study design and methodologies, timeline, distribution of work among students, and expected project outcomes and contributions.
 For the project proposal (not the final report), try to keep the PDF to under 7 pages.

 Note: A single-paragraph collaboration plan will be required in each student's project proposal to receive full credit.
 Eventually, a single-paragraph contribution statement summarizing each group member’s contribution to the project will be required in each student’s final paper.